NicolaLino/Pipelined-Processor/README.md

 # Pipelined-Processor
-this is a pipelined processor with 5 stages (IF,ID,EX,MEM,WB) and it's written in system verilog
+this is a pipelined processor with 5 stages (IF,ID,EX,MEM,WB) and it's written in System Verilog
 # Components needed to be implemented
 - [x] instruction memory
 - [x] Arithmetic Logic Unit